5 Fascinating and Random Facts About Albert Einstein

 Nobel Prize for the Photoelectric Effect

 While Einstein is most renowned for his theory of relativity, it was his explanation of the photoelectric effect that earned him the Nobel Prize in Physics in 1921.
-The photoelectric effect describes how light can eject electrons from a metal surface, a phenomenon that classical physics couldn’t explain.
+The photoelectric effect describes how light can eject electrons from a metal surface, a phenomenon that classical physics couldn't explain.
+Einstein introduced a groundbreaking concept.
+He said that light behaves as both a wave and a particle.
+This fundamentally reshaped our understanding of light and laid the groundwork for quantum mechanics.